jackedison/website/Notes/notes.md

 To submit new posts to our blog we could build a method in browser (form class) instead of doing it directly from terminal.

+<h2> Actually lets convert this into my website now then go back to tutorial and add anything else </h2>

-**LETS TRY BUILD A PROPER BLOG AREA FIRST**
+**LETS TRY BUILD A PROPER MY PROJECTS AREA FIRST - Blog later**

-1. Default blog page with title, text, pictures?
+1. A 'Projects' page.
+We will need routing to it, an html of it, a table for my projects in the db that the page displays.

-2. Page that shows all blog thumbnails and can click through
+2. Page that shows all my projects thumbnails and can click through.
+Should link to github or another web page ig, no need for default blog post page for now.
+- database of projects
+- html for project in projects display title, body, image, date, etc.

-3. Blog link on toolbar
+3. Projects link on toolbar

-4. Create a blog and see how it all works.
+4. Create a project and see how it all works.
 Data storage etc.

 5. Consider implementing web form to do so (pagination)

+N/A blog only?.
+Default my blog page with title, text, pictures?

 **question/to do: how would we implement a relational database from ground up? what links in a class (like our linked list attempt)**

+**add an API to databse for REST learning?**

 Sources: